elenaferr0/tsp-optimization/report/sections/introduction.typ

 ```

 == Problem instances
 In order to test the implemented algorithms, a set of random instances was generated.
 Each consists of a number of holes represented as points in a 2D plane.
-The distance between two holes is calculated using the Euclidean distance formula.
+The distance is computed using the Euclidean distance formula.

 The goal is that of generating instances which are representative of real-world scenarios for @PCB production.
 To achieve this, points are generated according to one of the following patterns:
 - line: three to five points are aligned in a straight line, with either a uniform or non-uniform random distance between them.
 The line can be orientated in several directions, including diagonally;